jnbustosr/SharedHostingBash/README.md

-# SharedHostingBash
+# To could use symfony commands in the shared hosting, with Ionos, use
-Code to be used in shared hosting bash when deploying apps.
+php7.4 bin/console cache:clear --env=prod